 Fetch FHIR API capability statement

 To validate that the new FHIR API account is provisioned, fetch a capability statement by pointing a browser to

 When no longer needed, you can delete the resource group, Azure API for FHIR, and all related resources.
 To do so, select the resource group containing the Azure API for FHIR account, select Delete resource group, then confirm the name of the resource group to delete.

-In this tutorial, you've deployed the Azure API for FHIR into your subscription.
-To set additional settings in your Azure API for FHIR, proceed to the additional settings tutorial.
+In this quickstart guide, you've deployed the Azure API for FHIR into your subscription.
+To set additional settings in your Azure API for FHIR, proceed to the additional settings how-to guide.